-Planned maintenance starts with a problem and identifies the materials, tools, and tasks necessary to work on the problem.
+The process starts with a problem and identifies the materials, tools, and tasks necessary to work on the problem.
 The planning process involves inspections, part ordering, process descriptions, and work prioritization.
 These responsibilities fall on the maintenance planner’s shoulders.
-The planned maintenance program for a facility may include scheduling, but sometimes scheduling occurs separately via a maintenance scheduler.
+The program for a facility may include scheduling, but sometimes scheduling occurs separately via a maintenance scheduler.

 Planned maintenance workflow

 1. Identify the problem and create a work order

 Planned maintenance begins with outlining the scope of the work to be completed.
 This is often done in response to a work order, though it may also be based on a repeating schedule.
 In either instance, exact information is necessary.
 The operator or supervisor who detects the issue needs to get the right information to the maintenance planner.
 This information includes details about the problem, the asset in question, and any additional problems that may be related to it.